 Check your Profile in MyRED to make sure we have your current address, phone number, and email.
-You also have the option of getting a @huskers.unl.edu email address - you'll be able to continue using it even after you complete your study at Nebraska.
+You also be given an @huskers.unl.edu email address - you'll be able to continue using it even after you complete your study at Nebraska.
+Because some UNL departments will only notify you via your assigned UNL student email address, it is important that you check this email account on a regular basis.